 Tupac Shakur’s brother says family remains ‘cautiously optimistic’ after recent arrest

-The family of Tupac Shakur still has many questions after a man was arrested in connection with the rapper’s 1996 fatal shooting.
+The family of Tupac Shakur still has many questions after a man was arrested in connection with the rapper's 1996 murder last month.

 Mopreme Shakur, the older stepbrother of Tupac, said his family is feeling grateful for the arrest of Duane Keith Davis, also known as "Keefy D" or "Keffe D," nearly three decades after the fatal shooting in Las Vegas.